 DO hire a lawyer with whom you feel comfortable.
-When dealing with divorce in Australia, it is crucial that you feel that your lawyer has your best interests in mind.
+When dealing with divorce in Victoria, it is crucial that you feel that your Melbourne divorce lawyer has your best interests in mind.
 For different clients, these interests will vary.
 While some will be focused on the division of any assets, other divorces may be focused on creating an amicable split for the sake of any children involved.
 As divorce is an emotionally draining process, it is important that you are comfortable enough with your lawyer to express your needs and your primary interests during this process.
-Your best outcome for these proceedings do not necessarily need to be legal ones, and an experienced lawyer will take that into account.
+Your best outcome for these proceedings do not necessarily need to be legal ones, and an experienced Melbourne divorce lawyer will take that into account.

 DO be honest with your lawyer, so they can best assess your situation to provide you with the best and most accurate advice.
 The strategy your lawyer takes will be directly dependent on what you choose to share with them.
 Withholding elements of your relationship may undermine your case by hindering that strategy, especially if new information is submitted during formal court proceedings.
 By being honest with your divorce lawyer, you are equipping them with the best information in order for them to achieve your desired outcome.

-Amicable Divorce in Australia
+Amicable Divorce in Victoria

 DO keep meetings brief, concise and productive as to avoid conflict and stress, and waste of time and money.
-When engaging a divorce lawyer for the first time make sure you are prepared to answer any questions they may have, such as information about any children involved, your assets and any current court orders issued in relation to your divorce.
+When engaging a Melbourne divorce lawyer for the first time make sure you are prepared to answer any questions they may have, such as information about any children involved, your assets and any current court orders issued in relation to your divorce.
 Having this information early in the divorce process will give your lawyer more time to work on your strategy.

 DO be clear as to what you’re requesting from the other party (and vice versa).
 This will reduce confusion or conflict down the road, potentially resulting in more legal fees and court battles.
 In order to get the best client outcome, your divorce lawyer needs to know exactly what that looks like.
 While your exact outcome may not always be possible, being able to state exactly what you want in the divorce will help your lawyer understand your priorities during this process.

-Best Advice for Divorce in Australia
+Best Advice for Divorce in Victoria

 DON’T go straight into court proceedings without exploring mediation options thoroughly.
 Mediation could potentially save time, energy, stress and money in the long run by avoiding unnecessary conflicts.
 In parenting matters attending Mediation prior to any court proceedings is compulsory.
 It is required that a genuine effort be made to settle the dispute amicably before more formal legal proceedings commence to protect a further breakdown of family dynamics.
 However, there are exceptions to this rule in some circumstances that you may discuss with your lawyer.